 Scott Klososky: International Speaker and Author

 Looking for a thought leader who can bring an immediate impact?
 Scott Klososky specializes in helping leaders see the world in new ways through his speaking, consulting and books.
 He has used innovation, velocity, and future vision to build his own companies and advise clients.
-Now he speaks worldwide to audiences of all sizes across a myriad of dynamic industries.
+Now Scott speaks worldwide to audiences of all sizes across a myriad of dynamic industries.
+In addition, he is the author of four books including his latest title Did God Create the Internet?
+The Impact of Technology on Humanity.

-His unique perspectives on technology, business culture, and the future allow him to travel the globe as an international speaker, consultant, and author, publishing four titles to date and working with senior execs in organizations ranging from the Fortune 500 to universities, nonprofits, and countless professional associations and coalitions.
+This unique perspective and future vision have allowed Scott to travel the globe as a speaker, consultant, and author.
+He works with senior executives in organizations ranging from the Fortune 500 to universities, nonprofits, and countless professional associations and coalitions.
 As a technology entrepreneur, he also continually works in the trenches of building his own companies.

-Scott began his career fresh out of high school, where his job as a delivery boy was a springboard into the world of technology.
-He became division head of a computer sales division and then purchased it as his own company.
+Scott began his career fresh out of high school, where his job in a new computer division of an office products company was springboard into the world of technology.
+He became the leaders of their computer sales division and then purchased it as his own company.
 It was eventually built into a twelve-store operation in three states.

-His next endeavor was as founder and CEO of Paragraph, Inc., a Soviet/American joint venture founded in 1988, despite international tensions.
-Half of the company was sold to Silicon Graphics, and the other half is still expanding today (Parascript, Inc.).
+His next endeavor was as founder and CEO of Paragraph, Inc., a Soviet/American joint venture founded in 1988, as this country was just opening up to western business models.
+Half of the company was sold to Silicon Graphics, and the other half sold as well a few years later.

 Scott then collaborated with H.R.
-Haldeman to publish a diary of his years as an aide to President Nixon, which was a bestseller (Putnam Publishing), and involved Sony Interactive in the release of a book companion CD-ROM.
+Haldeman to publish a diary of his years as the Chief of Staff to President Nixon, which was a bestseller (Putnam Publishing), and involved Sony Interactive in the release of a book companion CD-ROM.

 Did God Create the Internet?